-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," ("SFAS 159").
-SFAS 159 permits companies to choose to measure certain financial instruments and certain other items at fair value.
-The standard requires that unrealized gains and losses on items for which the fair value option has been elected be reported in earnings.
-SFAS 159 is effective for the Company as of the beginning of the first fiscal year that begins after November 15, 2007.
-The Company believes that the adoption of SFAS 159 will not have a material impact on the Company's consolidated financial statements.
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115" ("SFAS 159").
+SFAS 159 permits companies to value many financial instruments and certain other items at fair value.
+The adoption of SFAS No. 159 did not have a material impact on the consolidated financial statements.